Yazu/Yazu/README.md

  👋 Welcome to my Profile bro !

- 🚀 - French Python developper.
+ 🚀  French Python developper.
- 💻 - Passionate about programming, hacking and the technology in generality 🤝 - Discord : Pusha-T#6666
+ 💻  Passionate about programming, hacking and the technology in generality.
+ 🤝  Discord : Pusha-T#6666.

 >~~~~~~~~~~~~~~~~~~~~~~~~~~~~